-My Khajuraho trip happened spontaneously when I got an offer from one of my acquaintance.
+My Khajuraho trip happened spontaneously when I got an offer from one of my acquaintances.
 In general, I prefer to plan my trips but this time there was no time to do so because it was already planned.
 The itinerary was covering some interesting places in Khajuraho and Panna so I decided to travel with them.
-We booked train tickets through Tatkal service of Indian Railways.
+We booked train tickets through the Tatkal service of Indian Railways.

 Khajuraho is famous for its erotic sculptures on temple walls but there are so many other interesting places to visit in Khajuraho Madhya Pradesh.
 Panna is only 40 Km from Khajuraho and it’s a perfect destination to explore wildlife & nature.
 So, after a heavy dose of history and monuments in Khajuraho, Panna is a must-visit place near Khajuraho to relax in the lap of nature.

 Visit temples of Khajuraho

 The temples are the main attraction of Khajuraho.
 These temples are divided into three groups i.e. Western group, Eastern group, and Southern group.

 Western Group of temples are the grand and well maintained, that’s why most popular among travelers.
 Most of the temples of this group are in a compound while some of them are around this compound.

 Varaha Temple, Lakshmana Temple, Kandariya Mahadev Temple, Devi Jagdamba Temple, Chitragupta Temple, Vishvanath Temple, and Mahadeva Temple are the most popular temples in the compound of Western group.

 Chausath Yogini Temple, Lalguan Mahadeva, and Matangesvara Temple are outside the compound but next to the encloser.